BrandonXu6106/obsidianpublish/content/thoughts/Algorithms of Oppression.md

 ## Chapter 1

-Focuses on moving the blame away from 'problematic users and data' and towards [[search]] architecture itself.
+Focuses on moving the blame away from 'problematic users and data' and towards [[search.md]] architecture itself.

 > If the majority rules in search engine results, then how might those who are in the minority ever be able to influence or control the way they are represented in a search engine?